multiformats/multibase/README.md

 ```

-**NOTE:** Multibase-prefixes are encoding agnostic and their canonical form is a Unicode [code point], not the raw bytes.
+**NOTE:** Multibase-prefixes are encoding agnostic and their canonical form is a Unicode [code point][], not the raw bytes.
-The each character code point displays as in that encoding is provided for convenience, since most of these codes can be detected in the first byte in known-encoding contexts.
+The character that each code point displays as in that encoding is provided for convenience.

 However, if the string in question came from a UTF-32 context, detecting and dropping an initial byte of `0x7a` would not suffice to confirm the rest was `base58btc`-encoded bytes; `[0x7a, 0x00, 0x00, 0x00]` would instead be the UTF-32 bytes that correspond to the `z` codepoint for that entry, and the entire byte array would need to be detected and dropped.